Perthys/CustomLuaSyntax/README.md

 # CustomLuaSyntax
-Make Syntax that looks like keywords in lua
+Make Syntax that looks like keywords in lua <br>
-\nDoes not support variadic arguments
+Does not support variadic arguments

 > loadstring: